University of California, Irvine, CA 92697, USA

 I study the physics of high temperature plasma, the fourth state of matter, which constitutes 99 percent of the visible universe.
 Plasma physics is the scientific foundation for fusion energy, which powers the stars such as the Sun and promises for an environmentally clean and unlimited energy source for the mankind.
 I use advanced simulations on the world’s fastest supercomputers to study turbulent transport, which is one of the most important scientific challenges in burning plasma experiment ITER, the crucial next step in the quest for the fusion energy and the biggest international science collaboration involving US, EU, China, India, Japan, Russia, and South Korea.
 International collaboration plays a vital role in fusion simulations in support of ITER.

 Because of the cross-disciplinary nature, fusion simulations in US have consolidated into eight multi-institutional projects in the US Department of Energy (DOE) Scientific Discovery through Advanced Computing (SciDAC) initiative.
-I lead the Center for Integrated Simulation of Energetic Particles (ISEP), a consortium of UCI, General Atomics (GA), and national laboratories PPPL, ORNL, LLNL, LBNL.
-The confinement of energetic particles is a critical issue for ITER because the ignition relies on the self-heating by energetic fusion products (α-particles).
+I lead the Center for Integrated Simulation of Energetic Particles (ISEP), a consortium of the University of California, Irvine (UCI), General Atomics (GA), and national laboratories PPPL, ORNL, LLNL, LBNL.
+The confinement of energetic particles is a critical issue for ITER burning plasmas because the ignition relies on the self-heating by energetic fusion products (α-particles).

-I lead a DOE CAAR project, a consortium of UCI, Princeton University (PU), ORNL, and hardware vendors IBM and NVDIA to optimize a flagship fusion code GTC on the GPU-based Summit computer at ORNL available in late 2018, which will be the world’s fastest supercomputer with a speed of 200PF (i.e., performing 2x1017 calculations for second).
-The Center for Accelerated Application Readiness (CAAR) is a DOE program to prepare prominent codes across all DOE supported research portfolio for the emerging exa-scale computers (i.e., 1018 calculations for second) available in 2021.
+I lead a DOE CAAR project, a consortium of UCI, Princeton University (PU), ORNL, and hardware vendors IBM and NVDIA to optimize a flagship fusion code GTC on the GPU-based Summit computer at ORNL, which is the world’s fastest supercomputer with a speed of 200PF (i.e., performing 2x1017 calculations for second).
+The Center for Accelerated Application Readiness (CAAR) is a DOE program to prepare prominent codes across all DOE supported research portfolio for the emerging exa-scale computers (i.e., 1018 calculations for second) expected in 2021.

 Selected Recent Publications: